dulapahv/CodeX/manual.md

 - Intellisense for code completion
 - Error detection and linting
 - You can configure, import and export editor settings to customize your coding environment.
 Learn more in the [Code Editor Settings](#code-editor-settings) section
 - The editor supports multiple shortcuts for common actions.
-Refer to the [Keyboard Shortcuts](#keyboard-shortcuts) section for a list of supported shortcuts
+Refer to the [Keyboard Shortcuts in Menu Bar](#keyboard-shortcuts-in-menu-bar) section for a list of supported shortcuts

 ### Cursor